• Skip to primary navigation

 Jeff Ostrowski · March 19, 2026

 S WE MATURE, we realize there’s no ceiling to human hypocrisy.
 Our Savior warned us: “How is it that thou canst see the speck of dust which is in thy brother’s eye, yet art not aware of the beam in thine own?”
-Experts on others’ hypocrisy, we overlook (in a reprehensible way) our own sins, weaknesses, and failings.
+We overlook (in a reprehensible way) our own sins, but we’re experts on others’ hypocrisy.
 When it comes to church music, this is also apparent.
 On the one hand, we lament—and justifiably so—how rare it is to find a priest or bishop willing to make the slightest effort to foster authentic liturgical music.
 On the other hand, if sacred music were abundant everywhere, we would be the first to complain that others (more talented than we) are appointed, while we are passed over.
 Is the church music scene a mess?
 Certainly.
 However, let us thank God for the privilege of being allowed to play a role in fixing things.
 Let us offer all of our efforts to CHRIST, our Redeemer.

 It’s praiseworthy to ‘put our best foot forward’ when it comes to promoting authentic sacred music.
 Sometimes that means flawlessly doing something relatively simple rather than botching something complicated and intricate.
 The following will be welcomed by organists who simultaneously serve as CANTOR and ACCOMPANIST: